The Randolph-Sheppard Act

 reach of the R-SA to include management functions once thought to be beyond the capability of

-individuals who are blind or have a vision impairment.
-Finally, these amendments added
+individuals who are blind or visually impaired.
+Finally, these amendments added cafeterias to the

 Vending facilities governed by R-SA regulations are